fanart-tv/fanartwiki/docs/General/fanart database.md

 Each site we source from are community driven sites like our own and rely on users like you to help maintain those databases accurately.
 We encourage you to create accounts on those sites so errors can be fixed when you spot them.

-^^We encourage you to read and follow the rules on each site respectively.^^
+^^We also encourage you to read and follow the rules on each site respectively.^^

 The following resources should help you get started.